auth0/docs/articles/quickstart/backend/laravel/01-authorization.md

 ---
 title: Authorization
-description: This tutorial demonatrates how to add authorization to your Laravel API using Auth0
+description: This tutorial demonstrates how to add authorization to your Laravel API using Auth0
 ---

 <%= include('../../../_includes/_package', {